collinsmunyendo/collinsmunyendo.github.io/personal.md

 excerpt: Personal
 ---

-"You miss 100% of the shots you don't take" - Wayne Gretzky
+You miss 100% of the shots you don't take - Wayne Gretzky

 I play just as hard as I work.
 I play football and swim.
 I am also an avid [Chelsea FC](https://www.chelseafc.com/en) fan.
 Friends and The Office are the greatest ever SitComs :)